About 17,600 hectares

 Among the 18 administrative districts in the territory, the Islands District has the largest area but it is the least populated.
 The district consists of some twenty large and small islands lying to the south and southwest of Hong Kong.
 Much of these outlying islands' natural landscape and scenery has remained largely unaffected by urbanization.
 The scenic variety within its borders enables the Islands District to be described as one of the most picturesque "countryside" districts in Hong Kong.

 Most of the coastal areas across the district (such as Cheung Chau, Tai O and Po Toi) used to be fishermen's enclaves.
-Though some of them have developed into dormitory towns, fishing and its related ancillaries, such as boatyards, fish-farms, net-making, shrimp paste manufacture and fish-curing are still important lines of business in those areas.
+Though some of them have developed into dormitory towns, fishing and its related ancillaries, such as fish-farms, sale of dried seafood, shrimp paste manufacture and fish-curing are still important lines of local business in those areas.

 Given its predominant rural character, the district provides a wealth of Chinese traditions and festivals that give colors to the local communities and insight into old Chinese customs.